Laparoscopic surgery at Meopham Veterinary Hospital and Sevenoaks Veterinary Surgery

-We are very proud to provide laparoscopic, (also known as ‘Keyhole’) surgery at The Meopham Veterinary hospital.
+We are very proud to provide laparoscopic, (also known as ‘Keyhole’) surgery at The Meopham Veterinary Hospital and Sevenoaks Veterinary Surgery.

 Laparoscopic surgery is abdominal surgery performed through very small incisions in the abdomen.
 In human medicine laparoscopic surgery has been the routine for decades because study after study has shown that it provides huge advantages for patients.
 In veterinary medicine this technique is becoming increasingly popular for the same reasons.

 The most commonly performed procedure is the ‘key hole’ bitch spay.
-Three small incisions are made in the abdomen and a laparoscope (long thin camera) is passed through one of these incisions giving the surgeon a magnified view of all the internal structures of the abdomen displayed on a TV screen.
-Specialised equipment is then used to gently handle the reproductive tract, cut and seal the ovarian ligament and vessels before the ovaries are removed.
+Three small (1cm) incisions are made in the abdomen and a laparoscope (long thin camera) is passed through one of these incisions giving the surgeon a magnified view of all the internal structures of the abdomen displayed on a TV screen.
+The ovaries and uterus are located and then the ovaries are removed one by one whilst still being inside the abdomen, using a vessel sealing device to prevent bleeding.
+This is an ovariectomy.

-The benefits of laparoscopic spaying are more keenly felt by medium to large breed dogs and generally speaking dogs less than around 7- 10kg are probably still best spayed using the traditional method.
+The benefits of laparoscopic spaying are more keenly felt by medium to large breed dogs and generally speaking dogs weighing less than 10kg are probably still best spayed using the traditional method.
 However, this decision is made on a case by case basis.
+We would strongly encourage the laparoscopic spay technique for dogs over 25kgs.
+It is important to remember we can use laparoscopic techniques for other procedures such as cryptorchid (only one descended testicle) castrates, liver biopsies and laparoscopic assisted gastropexy.

 The procedure involves your dog being admitted in the morning and being discharged later on the same day.